jamesninnes/lucy-coin/README.md

-Sure!
-Here is the markdown version of the README file for LucyCoin:

 # LucyCoin

 LucyCoin is a cryptocurrency project built using the Ethereum blockchain based on the ERC20 token standard.
 This project is a special gift for my sister, Lucy!